My homemade reedbed water harvesting project

 The water treatment provided by the above plants is supplemented by floating aquatic plants such as Water Hyacinth and Duckweed.
 Unfortunately Water Hyacinths are not hardy.
 However, they can be readily replaced with a few plants from the garden centre during spring.
 They are very prolific and will soon cover the tubs again.
 Alternatively a few plants could be over wintered in a frost free environment.
 Duckweeds are one of the smallest flowering plants and have one of the fastest reproduction rates.

-Water Hyacinths (Eichornia crassipes) and Duckweeds (Lemna, Spirodella and Wolffia)
+- Water Hyacinths (Eichornia crassipes) and Duckweeds (Lemna, Spirodela and Wolffia)

 The grey water from the bath / shower flows through this assortment of plants to produce crystal clear water.

 The final planting is alpines and herbs in amongst the rocks, producing the desired ultimate effect of a small water treatment plant fully integrated into a garden environment.

 The finished product, albiet with some site tidying still to do.

 Figure 20 – ‘Landscaping and additional planting complete, viewed from the pier side’

 Figure 21 – ‘Landscaping and additional planting complete, viewed from above’

 These photographs show the finished, commissioned, and operational system.
 Just the site tidy up to finish the project.